irnutsmurt/SystemD-Gchat-Alert/README.md

 ## Requirements
 Python 3.x

 requests library for Python

 systemd installed and running

-Gchat account with the ability to create webhooks in a space
+Gchat account with the ability to create webhooks in a chat space

 ## Installation